History of the Philippines (1565–1898): Rise of Spanish liberalism

 After the Liberals won the Spanish Revolution of 1868, Carlos María de la Torre was sent to the Philippines to serve as governor-general (1869–1871).
-He was one of the most loved governors-general in the Philippines because of the reforms he implemented.
-At one time, his supporters, including Padre Burgos and Joaquín Pardo de Tavera, serenaded him in front of the Malacañan Palace.
 Following the Bourbon Restoration in Spain and the removal of the Liberals from power, de la Torre was recalled and replaced by Governor-General Izquierdo, who vowed to rule with an iron fist.

 Ilustrados, Rizal, and the Katipunan

 Revolutionary sentiments were stoked in 1872 after three activist Catholic priests were executed on weak pretences.
 This would inspire a propaganda movement in Spain, organized by Marcelo H. del Pilar, José Rizal, and Mariano Ponce, lobbying for political reforms in the Philippines.

 The mass deportation of nationalists to the Marianas and Europe in 1872 led to a Filipino expatriate community of reformers in Europe.
 The community grew with the next generation of Ilustrados studying in European universities.
 They allied themselves with Spanish liberals, notably Spanish senator Miguel Morayta Sagrario, and founded the newspaper La Solidaridad.
 During this time, Spain institutionalized the business of human zoos against Filipinos, adding flame to the call of revolution, as indigenous Filipinos were taken by the Spanish and displayed as animals for white audiences.

 Among the reformers was José Rizal, who wrote two novels while in Europe.
 His novels were considered the most influential of the Illustrados' writings, causing further unrest in the islands, particularly the founding of the Katipunan.
 A rivalry developed between himself and Marcelo Hilario del Pilar for the leadership of La Solidaridad and the reform movement in Europe.
 Majority of the expatriates supported the leadership of del Pilar.

 Rizal then returned to the Philippines to organize La Liga Filipina and bring the reform movement to Philippine soil.
 He was arrested just a few days after founding the league.
 Rizal was eventually executed on December 30, 1896, on charges of rebellion.
 This radicalized many who had previously been loyal to Spain.
 As attempts at reform met with resistance, in 1892, Radical members of the La Liga Filipina, which included Andrés Bonifacio and Deodato Arellano, founded the Kataastaasan Kagalanggalang Katipunan ng mga Anak ng Bayan (KKK), called simply the Katipunan, which had the objective of the Philippines seceding from the Spanish Empire.